Free 2-Hour Web Dev Course

 Final task — build a linked button (must use target="_blank")

 Create an anchor that links to https://probablybored.net, opens in a new tab (target="_blank"), and contains a button with the text Click here.
-Example shown below — don't just copy it, try to type it yourself first.
+Example result (DON'T copy — code here is for demonstration only):

 <a href="https://probablybored.net" target="_blank" rel="noopener noreferrer">